 The Department of Human Services conducts a statewide child care provider rate survey.
-All licensed family child care providers and licensed child care centers and licensed school age care programs are included in the survey.
+All licensed family child care providers, licensed child care centers and licensed school age care programs are included in the survey.
 The resulting information is compiled and used by the Department of Human Services (DHS) and legislators to consider changes to the maximum rates.
 The maximum rates in place are based on provider survey responses within a particular county or survey responses within a group of counties.

 Apply the age categories for children in family child care (Licensed/Legal Non-Licensed) and child care centers (Licensed/License Exempt Centers).
 See Chapter 2 (Glossary) under infant, toddler, preschool and school age for these age categories.
-See Chapter 9.24.6 (Age Category Exceptions) for information about exceptions to the standard age categories.
+See Chapter 9.24.6 (Age category exceptions) for information about exceptions to the standard age categories.